muhsinking/notebook/content/notes/Crime and Punishment.md

 - Nihilism:
 	- Rejects traditional moral and religious constraints, seeing them as tools that keep "ordinary" people in check.

-Zossimov:
+### Zossimov
-- Just like me fr: *"Having noted upon entering how dazzlingly beautiful Avdotya Romanovna was, he immediately tried not to pay her any notice during the whole time of his visit"*
+- He just like me fr: *"Having noted upon entering how dazzlingly beautiful Avdotya Romanovna was, he immediately tried not to pay her any notice during the whole time of his visit"*